Private renting - information for landlords

-The Council also has a duty to deal with unsatisfactory housing conditions in the private sector.
+We also have a duty to deal with unsatisfactory housing conditions in the private sector.
 We have set up the Guildford Lettings Accreditation Scheme to help raise standards and promote good landlords.
-We will also take enforcement action where necessary in accordance with the Council's .
+We will also take enforcement action where necessary in accordance with our .

 An Energy Performance Certificate is needed in most residential properties, this can give an indication of the heating costs but does not take account of any damage to systems.

 Fire safety can be enforced in any domestic property under the Housing Act, not only Houses in Multiple Occupation.
 Further fire safety guidance is available.

 From 1 October 2015 the Smoke and Carbon Monoxide (England) Regulations 2015 require all privately rented homes to be fitted with a working smoke alarm on each floor of the property.
 A working carbon monoxide alarm should also be fitted in a room that contains a solid fuel burning appliance.